 A two-story room that was the last addition to the Mount Vernon mansion, the new room was part of a wing that was raised and enclosed by Lund Washington, who managed Mount Vernon during the Revolutionary War.
-The room interior remained unfinished until several years after the end of the war, while Washington sought a craftsman who could execute the decoration of ceiling and woodwork in a manner equal to his expectations.
+The room interior remained unfinished until several years after the end of the war, while George Washington sought a craftsman who could execute the decoration of ceiling and woodwork in a manner equal to his expectations.

 Washington's inquiries expressed a preference for plain wallpaper, green-blue, with a harmonizing border.
 From Philadelphia in 1787, Washington directed that the woodwork of the room be painted a buff inclining to white.
 The doors and those elsewhere on the first floor are believed to have received their mahogany finish in 1797 when the pine woodwork in the principal passages was grained or painted to simulate a more costly wood.

 In January 1799, a young English guest noted that "white chintz window curtains with deep festoons of green satin" were used to decorate the New Room.1 Martha Washington identified the white material as dimity in her will.
 The young guest also reported that there was "an East Indian mat" on the floor.
 This testimony is corroborated by an inventory that was prepared for Washington's executors early the following year.
 The mantel that displayed prominently in the room was the gift of Samuel Vaughan, an English admirer and friend of General Washington.
 It arrived in 1785 while the decoration of the room was in progress.